-One of the big questions people have is where did it all go wrong?
+One of the big questions people have is where did it all go wrong in my relationship?

 Especially, if it has come out of the blue for them.
-Like the question of how your Ex could decide it’s over, really this is a question that’s going to lead you nowhere.
+Like the question of how your Ex could decide it’s over, really this is a question that’s going to lead you nowhere though.

 That’s a good point.
 You do want to learn from each relationship.
 However now is not the time.
 You need perspective first.

 When the emotions aren’t quite as raw and you’re ready to view it differently and learn from it is the time when you can take any lessons that you need from the relationship.